Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cropped woman running on a trail in the woods with her energetic dog on harness and leash

-Image Credit: knelson20, Shutterstock
+Image by: knelson20, Shutterstock

 4. Provides Protection

 Running alone, especially in hours with decreased lighting, can be dangerous.
-Running with a dog can help provide a level of protection or at least some peace of mind for solo joggers.
+Going with a dog can help provide a level of protection or at least some peace of mind for solo joggers.
 Dogs of certain breeds and sizes can instantly make many muggers think twice before bothering you.
-At a minimum, the presence of a canine companion makes bothering you more complicated than it might someone running without a dog, possibly lowering your chances of becoming a target.
+At a minimum, the presence of a canine companion makes bothering you more complicated than it might for someone running without a dog, possibly lowering your chances of becoming a target.
 Dogs are also much better at spotting potential dangers than you are, thanks to their sensitive noses, ears, and understanding of human body language.

 Tip:

 Don’t let running with a dog lull you into a complete sense of security.
-Practice common sense and precautions to keep yourself safe—such as sticking to well-lit areas, letting someone know where you’ll be before you leave, and carrying a personal alarm or something similar.
+Practice common sense and precautions to keep yourself safe, such as sticking to well-lit areas, letting someone know where you’ll be before you leave, and carrying a personal alarm or something similar.

 5. Improves Focus